fkoehlin/montepython_2cosmos_public/README.rst

 ==========================================================
-montepyhton_2cosmos, a modification of Monte Python, a Monte Carlo Markov Chain code (with CLASS!)
+Monte Python 2cosmos, a modification of Monte Python, a Monte Carlo Markov Chain code (with CLASS!)
 ===========================================================